 Journalism Honors Program

-To graduate with honors in Journalism & Mass Communication, a student must have a GPA of at least 3.50 in the major.
+To graduate with honors in Journalism & Mass Communication, a student must have a GPA of at least 3.50 in the major and a UI Cumulative GPA of at least 3.33.
 The JMC Honors Project is the centerpiece of earning JMC honors and may take the form of an individual thesis or a professional project.
 The Project is typically completed during the last semester of the senior year.

 Please note that University Honors is separate from JMC honors, but we encourage students to pursue both University and JMC honors.
 Information on University Honors can be found here.